JaguarFD/we-guide/docs/04-upload/02-bulk-data-uploads.md

 sidebar_position: 2
 ---

+import Title from '@site/src/components/TitleComponent';

 # Bulk data uploads
-You can bring your catalogued data into Wild Eyes.
+You can bring your catalogued data into <Title/>.

 ## 1. Download the batch upload templates
-To batch upload your catalouged data into Wild Eyes, ensure your data is formatted according to the batch upload template.
+To batch upload your catalouged data into <Title/>, ensure your data is formatted according to the batch upload template.
 You will need six templates for a complete batch upload: one each for Project, Camera, Location, Subproject, Camera Check and Image .csv files.
 To begin migrating your data, download a blank **[batch upload template](https://drive.google.com/drive/folders/12eqhTxTVB35ex1-EFBrUGaBV6gid8Eju)**.

 ## 2. Complete the templates with your data